ltcmelo/psychec/README.md

 PsycheC is a compiler frontend infrastructure for the C language that is enabled with an ML/Haskell-style (unification-based) type inference engine.
 [This online interface](http://cuda.dcc.ufmg.br/psyche-c/) illustrates the essential functionality of PsycheC.

+Applications:

+- Compiling a code snippet (e.g., retrieved from a bug tracker) without a build environment.
+- Statically analysing a partial program, by isolating uninteresting dependencies.
+- Enabling static analysis tools to work upon `#include` failures.
+- Generating test-input data for functions in an independent manner.
+- Quick prototyping of an algorithm without the definition of concrete types.
+- Be creative!

 ## Requirements

 To *build* PsycheC: